 CFM & MPH

-• The MPH of the Echo PB-580T, at 216, modestly exceeds the 180 MPH of the Husqvarna 350BT, allowing it to blow leaves on grass or lift heavy debris (acorns, etc.) and wet leaves more effectively.
+• The Echo PB-580T's MPH of 216 beats the 180 MPH of the Husqvarna 350BT.
+It therefore expels air faster and should aid you blowing leaves on grass or lifting heavy debris (acorns, etc.) and wet leaves more effectively.

 TL;DR